dspalmer99/enterprise-docs/content/docs/using/integration/ci_cd/gitlab.md

     - image-packages.json
 ```

-The container to be scanned should have been pushed to a registry from which the Anchore Engine can pull the image.
+The container to be scanned should have been pushed to a registry from which Anchore Enterprise can pull the image.

-The first step of the job uses the Anchore CLI to instruct the Anchore Engine to analyze the image.
+The first step of the job uses the Anchore CLI to instruct Anchore Enterprise to analyze the image.
 The analysis process may take anywhere from 20 second to a few minutes depending on the size of the image, storage performance and network connectivity.
-During this period the Anchore Engine will:
+During this period Anchore Enterprise will:

-- Download all the layers of the image to the Anchore Engine
+- Download all the layers of the image to Anchore Enterprise
 - Extract the layers to a temporary location
 - Analyze the image including reading package data, scanning for secrets or other sensitive information,  recording file data such as a digests (checksum) of all files in the image including details such as file size and ownership
 - Add analysis data to the Anchore database
 - Delete temporary files

-The job will poll the Anchore Engine every 10 seconds to check if the image has been analyzed and will repeat this until the maximum number of retries specified has been reached.
+The job will poll Anchore Enterprise every 10 seconds to check if the image has been analyzed and will repeat this until the maximum number of retries specified has been reached.

 The job will output 8 JSON artifacts for storage within the Job's workspace.